vinhch/BizwebSharp/test/BizwebSharp.ConsoleTests/README.md

 # BizwebSharp.ConsoleTests
-Console app to get a Bizweb API AccessToken.
+Console app to get a Bizweb API AccessToken, tested only in Windows.

-How to use: edit appsettings.json and run app.
+How to use: create appsettings.private.json base in appsettings.example.json and run app.